Power Query date format (How to + 5 tricky scenarios)

 One thing that continually causes problems for all data professionals is dates.
 Over time, Microsoft has given us a plethora of tools and Excel functions for handling dates, yet they still catch us out.
 Power Query is a tool for manipulating and cleaning data, and it has a lot of features for managing dates.
 The Power Query date format is flexible and can be converted into many other text and numeric formats.

-For this post, let’s begin by looking at the basics of Power Query date formats.
-Then once we’ve grasped that, we can move on to look at some tricky date formats scenarios.
+For this post, we begin by looking at the basics of Power Query date formats.
+Then once we’ve grasped that, we move on to look at some tricky date format scenarios.

 Table of Contents